-Memorialized at Florence American Cemetery
+He is memorialized at Florence American Cemetery in Via Cassia, Italy.

 Aircraft B-24H with serial number 41-28996, nickname Stinky Avenger, departed from Giulia Field in Italy on a bombardment strategic mission to Munich, Germany.
 They were hit by anti-aircraft and went into a steep bank into the Adriatic Sea.

-Statement from 2nd Lt Norman A. Fagerquist, Bombardier:
+Statement from 2nd Lt.
+Norman A. Fagerquist, Bombardier:

 At 1120, October 29, 1944 while on a Combat mission we were flying in E-6 position when our formation passed through a cloud bank.
 Our box started to split up as we saw the cloud bank coming.
 Our plane and one other turned left, the remainder of the box peeled off to the right.
 I was in the nose looking out the right window watching the rest of our box leaving the formation in the cloud, when something down low (we were at 5,000 feet) caught my eye.
 I saw a B-24 spinning down with numerous silver pieces of wreckage following it; one appeared to be a wing.
 My first impulse was that of a midair collission in the cloud.
 I called my crew and gave them the relative position and told them to watch for chutes.
 As the plane spun down, a yellow tail plane was plainly visible.
 The bombs hit first, then the plane hit the water and disappeared, there was only one large splash.
 I watched the spot for chutes but saw none, only wavering pieces of silver wreckage either floating on the water or floating down in the water.
 I looked at my watch and it was 1122, we then entered anoher cloud, made a 360 turn and came out at 2,000 feet heading for an island off the Yugoslavian Coast.
 I finally identified the island and figured back to an approximate positon and entered it in my log.